ideafieldpro/secure_home_with_IOT/README.md

-# Secure Home Network and Home Automation System Design
+# Secure Home Network and Automation System Design

 ## Project Overview
 Design and implement a secure, segmented home network architecture combined with a home automation platform that includes strong security and accessibility.
 Leverage OpenWrt on a consumer-grade router for advanced networking features and Proxmox VE for virtualization hosting Home Assistant.